hmltn-0/BookNamer/apple_books_interface/README.md

 **Advantages:**
 - Easier to access file paths directly for the local PDF files.
-- More control over the file handling and metadata manipulation as files are stored locally.
+- More control over file handling and metadata manipulation as files are stored locally.

 **Disadvantages:**
-- Changes made are only local and not synchronized across devices.
-- Requires the user to manually synchronize these changes if using multiple devices.
+- Requires you to have a functioning, up-to-date MacBook, and to run the script on it.

 ### File Access:
 - Direct access to the file paths of the PDF files in the local Books directory.